 The Reconciliation of Oberon and Titania by Sir Joseph Noel Paton was a painting based on a scene from Shakespeare’s A Midsummer Night’s Dream.
 There is so much detail in this painting.
 With the amount of people that were trying to catch the exhibition before its end, it was impossible to explore the painting in its entirety.
-Details were painted in every corner of the painting, and at the center was a gray—almost hidden—sinister looking creature who’s gaze is fixed straight ahead on the viewer.
+Details are painted in every corner of the painting, and close to the center is a gray—almost hidden—sinister looking creature whose gaze is fixed straight ahead on the viewer.

 Another great painting was Poplars on the Epte by Claude Monet.
 It portrays a row of tall trees (poplar trees) on a river bank with a mostly cloudy sky as the background.
 Beautiful.
 Serene.
 Peaceful.
 A perfect transition between the earlier period paintings in the collection.